marpple/rune/docs/tutorial/event.md

 }
 ```

-While the code above is not bad, if `ColorCheckboxView` instances increase, the registered event listeners will also multiply.
+The above code is fine, but if there are many `ColorCheckboxView` instances, there will also be many registered event listeners.
 To prevent this, `View` provides an extended method for `addEventListener`.

 ```typescript
 export class ColorCheckboxView extends View<Color> {